Landscaping with Natives

 Sources for native plants

-Jacie and Wayne Jensen own Thorn Creek Native Seed Farm and in 2012 are selling seed via their
+Jacie and Wayne Jensen own Thorn Creek Native Seed Farm and sell seed (packets and bulk) and seed mixes via their

 website as well as in some retail stores.
 Some of the retail stores will also be selling